joshuacook/gatech-edtech-final-project/documentation/final-paper.md

 ### Implementation Considerations

-#### Theoretical Requirements

-The theoretical framework of CKM translates into specific technical requirements across three key areas: document processing, storage architecture, and integration requirements.
+**Theoretical Requirements** The theoretical framework of CKM translates into specific technical requirements across three key areas: document processing, storage architecture, and integration requirements.
 Document processing encompasses context-aware lexeme identification, relationship detection within and across contexts, and validation against formal CKM rules.
 The storage architecture demands context-preserving schema design, efficient indexing for context-based retrieval, version control implementation, and change tracking across contexts.

 Integration requirements focus on four critical aspects:

 - API design for LLM interaction
 - Worker load balancing for scalable processing
-- Cache management for efficient retrieval
 - Human-in-the-loop validation interfaces

 These theoretical considerations guided our architectural decisions in the proof-of-concept implementation described below.

-#### Proof-of-Concept Implementation

-The proof-of-concept implementation of CKM was built as a containerized microservices architecture, with the following key technical decisions:
+**Proof-of-Concept Implementation** The proof-of-concept implementation of CKM was built as a containerized microservices architecture, with the following key technical decisions:

-1. Infrastructure Design
+1. **Infrastructure Design**

    - Docker-based containerization for all services
    - NGINX reverse proxy for load balancing and routing